flutter/website/src/docs/development/tools/devtools/performance.md

 {{site.alert.end}}

 ## CPU Profiler

 Start recording a CPU profile by clicking Record.
 When you are done recording, click Stop.
 At this point, CPU profiling data is pulled from the VM and displayed in the profiler views (Call Tree, Bottom Up, and Flame Chart).

+### Profile granularity

+The default rate at which the VM collects CPU samples is 1 sample / 250 μs.
+This is selected by default on the Performance view as "Profile granularity: medium".
+This rate can be modified via the selector at the top of the page.
+The sampling rates for low, medium, and high granularity are 1 / 50 μs, 1 / 250 μs, and 1 / 1000 μs, respectively.
+It is important to know the trade-offs of modifying this setting.

+A **higher granularity** profile will have a higher sampling rate, and therefore a finer-grained CPU profile with more samples.
+This may also have a performance impact on your app since the VM is being interrupted more often to collect samples.
+This will also cause the VM's CPU sample buffer to overflow more quickly.
+The VM has limited space with which it can store CPU sample information.
+At a higher sampling rate, this space will fill up and begin to overflow sooner than it would have if a lower sampling rate was used.
+This means that you may not have access to CPU samples from the beginning of the recorded profile.

+A **lower granularity** profile will have a lower sampling rate, and therefore will yield a coarse-grained CPU profile with fewer samples.
+However, this comes with a lighter performance impact on your app.
+The VM's sample buffer will also fill less quickly, so you will be able to see CPU samples for a longer period of app run time.
+This means you will have a better chance of viewing CPU samples from the beginning of the recorded profile.

 ### Flame chart

 This tab of the profiler shows CPU samples for the recorded duration.
 This chart should be viewed as a top-down stack trace, where the top-most stack frame calls the one below it.
 The width of each stack frame represents the amount of time it consumed the CPU.
 Stack frames that consume a lot of CPU time may be a good place to look for possible performance improvements.

 ![Screenshot of a flame chart]({% asset tools/devtools/cpu_profiler_flame_chart.png @path %}){:width="100%"}